jemisa/PyGISS/README.md

 PyGIS relies on three Python libraries:

 * pyshp, used for reading shapefiles.
-* shapely, used for converting a multipolygons into a set of polygons
+* shapely, used for converting a multipolygon into a set of polygons
 * pyproj, used for translating geographic coordinates (longitude and latitude) into projected coordinates

 Before using PyGISS, you must make sure all these libraries are properly installed: